UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/cpus_and_memory/index.md

 Before submitting your job to the scheduler, it's important to know that the number of CPUs you allocate to your job determines the amount of memory you receive.

-{==Each cluster has a fixed amount of memory per CPU based on the node type==}.
+==Each cluster has a fixed amount of memory per CPU based on the node type==.
 Accepted values by cluster and node type are listed below, including the number of each type of node:

 |Cluster|Standard Node|*Count*|High-Memory Node|*Count*|GPU Node|*Count*|
 |-|-|-|-|-|-|-|